Splunk Cloud Platform

 An Edge Processor instance is in the "Warning" status

-When viewing details about an Edge Processor, you notice that an instance is in the Warning status.
+When viewing details about an Edge Processor, you notice that an instance is in the Warning status, which persists even after you wait a few minutes and refresh the page.

 Cause